 23. Everglades National Park, Florida

-The number 23 on our list of National Parks in the USA, Everglades National Park is a national park in the southern United States that covers 1,400 square miles of tropical wetlands and river ecosystems.
+The number 23 on our list of National Parks in the U.S.A, Everglades National Park is a national park in the southern United States that covers 1,400 square miles of tropical wetlands and river ecosystems.
 It has been designated as one of 17 UNESCO World Heritage Sites.
 The Everglades are fed by the Florida peninsula’s natural water flow through Lake Okeechobee before draining into Florida Bay and then to the Gulf of Mexico via an estuary called Biscayne Bay, which lies between Miami Beach on its western coast and Key Biscayne on its eastern shoreline.

-The area contains diverse habitats including mangrove forests, salt marshes, seagrass meadows with coral reefs along some coasts; wooded sawgrass prairies with baldcypress trees at their center; unique freshwater ecosystems like cypress domes and hardwood hammocks (where oaks predominate); lakes formed from freshwater flowing out from underground aquifers beneath limestone formations or bogs; alligators in freshwater rivers such as Myakka River while crocodiles inhabit coastal waters.
+The area contains diverse habitats including mangrove forests, salt marshes, seagrass meadows with coral reefs along some coasts; wooded sawgrass prairies with bald cypress trees at their center; unique freshwater ecosystems like cypress domes and hardwood hammocks (where oaks predominate); lakes formed from freshwater flowing out from underground aquifers beneath limestone formations or bogs; alligators in freshwater rivers such as Myakka River while crocodiles inhabit coastal waters.

-What to do in Everglades National Park
+What to do in Everglades National Park?

-The park contains mangrove forests; tropical dry forest ecosystems; marshes and sawgrass prairies; limestone caves with underground rivers that feed into the Florida Bay – making it home to more than 400 species of fish.
-In addition to its natural features, Everglades is also known for being an important refuge for wildlife including crocodiles, alligators and birds such as bald eagles.
+The park contains mangrove forests; tropical dry forest ecosystems; marshes and sawgrass prairies; limestone caves with underground rivers that feed into Florida Bay – making it home to more than 400 species of fish.
+In addition to its natural features, Everglades is also known for being an important refuge for wildlife including crocodiles, alligators, and birds such as bald eagles.
 If you are interested in nature watching or birding opportunities there are several different ways you can go about doing so:

-Airboat Tour: This allows visitors to see many parts of this vast area without having too much trouble getting around on your own powerboat or kayak.
+Airboat Tour: This allows visitors to see many parts of this vast area without having too much trouble getting around on their own powerboat or kayak.
 The airboat tours provide a unique way to see the park, as well as the surrounding areas.
-Tourists can opt for a half-day tour or full-day tour.
+Tourists can opt for a half-day tour or a full-day tour.

-Alligator Safari: This allows visitors to view alligators and other wildlife up close and personal while they drive through the park in an open air safari truck.
-The tours are open daily from 8:30am to 4pm with the last tour at 3pm.
+Alligator Safari: This allows visitors to view alligators and other wildlife up close and personal while they drive through the park in an open-air safari truck.
+The tours are open daily from 8:30 am to 4 pm with the last tour at 3 pm.
 The tours take approximately 30 minutes and include commentary by your guide about alligators and other wildlife found in the Everglades.

 24. Saguaro National Park, Arizona

-What to do in Saguaro National Park
+What to do in Saguaro National Park?

 There are a few things to do in Saguaro National Park.
 One of the most popular activities is hiking, with many trails ranging from easy walks to challenging hikes that take you deep into the park’s desert terrain.
 Other fun activities include camping and taking a guided tour through one of their scenic byways or off-road driving tours for those who prefer not to hike but still want an adventure.
 The park also offers some unique events like star gazing at night, which requires no special equipment other than your own eyesight and appreciation of nature.